 Celebrate NAIDOC Week with Our Sporting Greats: Sports Day and try your hand at traditional games the whole family can enjoy.
 Visit Maiwar Green from 10.30am on Wednesday 11 July, free entry.

-A Black Gloves Tour of Our Sporting Greats will be held on 1 September.
-Bookings will open closer to the event.
+A Black Gloves Tour of Our Sporting Greats will be held on Saturday 1 September.
+Enjoy a free, curator-led tour of the showcase followed by an exclusive black gloves experience with State Library sporting memorabilia.
+Bookings are now open.

 In Toowoomba in 1988, Richard Lawrence ‘Darby’ McCarthy, a champion Murri jockey of the 1960s and 1970s, provided encouragement to a 15-year-old rising track athlete on scholarship at Fairholme College.
 Darby was born in a sandhills camp in Cunnamulla, and rode more than 1000 winners in his celebrated career.
 The young sprinter he inspired was Cathy Freeman, whose Sydney Olympic gold medal winning race in the 400 meter sprint in the year 2000 stopped the nation.